qiaoqiao2323/qiaoqiao2323.github.io/_news/announcement_6.md

 related_posts: false
 ---

-Our paper ") Situated Haptic Interaction: Exploring the Role of Context in Affective Perception of Robotic Touch" was accepted by the IEEE RO-MAN 2025.
+Our paper "Situated Haptic Interaction: Exploring the Role of Context in Affective Perception of Robotic Touch" was accepted by the IEEE RO-MAN 2025.